Improving wellbeing outcomes for Pacific families

 As a part of this course you will gain the following knowledge and skills:

-- Gain a broad understanding of the key healthcare challenges facing Pacific communities through introduction to the historical and cultural context of Pacific communities in Aotearoa New Zealand.
+- Broad understanding of the key healthcare challenges facing Pacific communities through introduction to the historical and cultural context of Pacific communities in Aotearoa.

-- Develop reflective thinking to unpack personal relational whakapapa family ‘story/stories’, showing the relevance of wellbeing stories as an Indigenous Pacific source of knowledge and information.
+- Reflective thinking to unpack personal relational whakapapa family ‘story/stories’, showing the relevance of wellbeing stories as an Indigenous Pacific source of knowledge and information.

-- Learn how to apply the Pacific Whānau Ora model as a family-centric, culturally responsive, and strength-based, co-created solution to ensure better wellbeing outcomes for Pacific whānau to thrive in Aotearoa.
+- Learn how models of care including the Pacific Whānau Ora model can be implemented to ensure better wellbeing outcomes for Pacific whānau to thrive in Aotearoa.

 Entry Requirements